SydLambert/yt-history-parser/README.md

-# yt-history-parser
+# Youtube history parser
 Parses Youtube watch history into manageable JS objects.
 By default lets you see your most viewed videos and the channels you viewed the most videos from.
-Very easy to modify and find out some interesting statistics.
+Very easy to modify to find out more interesting statistics.

 ## How to use
 ### Prerequisites